tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/1-free-science-progs.md

 title: Cross-Platform FOSSS
 <!-- insert-file headers.md -->

+## AUDIENCE EXPECTATIONS

+**What do you expect from this presentation?**

+## OBJECTIVE

+My purpose is to give you an introduction to available Free and Open Source Software (FOSS) for scientists and other technical persons.

+I hope the parents and grandparents of children interested in a technical career can benefit from the information and pass that on.

 ## FOSS

 - **F**ree and **O**pen **S**ource **S**oftware (FOSS) for Windows, Mac, and Linux